[−][src]Trait gio::ApplicationExt

 Sets or unsets the default application for the process, as returned

-by Application::get_default
+by Application::get_default.

-is destroyed then the default application will revert
+self is destroyed then the default application will revert

-back to None
+back to None.

 fn set_flags(&self, flags: ApplicationFlags)

-Sets the flags for self
+Sets the flags for self.

-The flags can only be modified if self
+The flags can only be modified if self has not yet been

 registered.

-See ApplicationFlags
+See ApplicationFlags.

 flags